AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-certificates-point-to-site.md

 ---
-title: Create a self-signed certificates for Point-to-Site: PowerShell: Azure | Azure
+title: 'Create a self-signed certificates for Point-to-Site: PowerShell: Azure | Azure'
 description: This article contains steps to create a self-signed root certificate, export the public key, and generate client certificates using PowerShell on Windows 10.
 services: vpn-gateway
 documentationcenter: na